 Since the task of developing a multilingual grammar within such a grammar formalism poses specific challenges, each system comes equipped with its own IDE/editor that aids the grammar development process.
-Lingo Matrix has a grammar-customization system (Bender et al., 2010) and Pargram has XLFG, a customized IDE (Clément, 2009).
+LinGO Grammar Matrix has a grammar-customization system (Bender et al., 2010) and ParGram has XLFG, a customized IDE (Clément, 2009).
+While XLFG allows storing and editing grammars, it is only available for English and French.
+The customization system from LinGO Grammar Matrix allows specifying linguistic features of certain grammar constructions in the shape of a questionnaire and it is mainly used for developing new language resources for the Matrix library.
 The further use of the resources is supported by a parser, sentence generator and facilities for profiling and regression testing (Oepen and Flickinger, 1998).